bdi2357/DataAnalyticsWithChatGPT/README.md

 ## Contact

 Have questions or suggestions?
-Feel free to [open an issue](link-to-github-issues) or contact us directly at [your-email].
+Feel free to [open an issue](link-toissues-github-) or contact us directly at itaybd at gmail dot com .